JPA Executive Committee

-Jonathan Brandman is a serving Police Officer and a member of Chabad, Buckhurst Hill.
+Jonathan Brandman is a serving Police Officer.
 He joined Essex Police in 2006 before transferring to the MPS in 2012, and then subsequently to City of London Police.
-His background is primarily uniformed Policing and he is currently a Sergeant.
+His background is primarily uniformed Policing.

 Regional Force Liaison – chief Superintendent Michael Loebenberg

 After university, Michael began work as a regular police officer in August 2006.
 Over his career he has served in each rank, in roles including response and neighbourhood policing, crime investigation and custody services.
 He has worked across numerous policy and strategy areas, and holds a Bachelor of Science degree from UCL, as well as a Master’s degree in Police Leadership and Management from Warwick.
 He has worked on many large scale football, protest and ceremonial events as an accredited public order commander.

 Michael joined Thames Valley Police as a Superintendent in 2017 and spent two years leading the NPCC Digital Public Contact Programme, forging a nationwide collaboration which is transforming the online services offered for contact between the public and the police by forces across England and Wales.
 He received an NPCC Chair’s Commendation for his work on the programme and continues his work in this area as a Board Member.
 He commanded Aylesbury Vale since 2019, leading the police partnership for the establishment of Buckinghamshire Council, and is proud of the area’s achievements in protecting the community and bringing offenders to justice.